vish-nu-ram/vish-nu-ram/README.md

 - 👋 Hi, I’m @vish-nu-ram
-- 👀 I’m interested in Data
+- 👀 I’m interested in Software and Analytics
-- 🌱 I’m currently learning MSc Business Analytics at Trinity College Dublin
+- 🌱 Graduated in MSc Business Analytics at Trinity College Dublin
-- 💞️ I’m looking to collaborate on Analytics and tech projects across domains
+- 💞️ I’m looking to collaborate on Software, Analytics and tech projects across domains
 - 📫 How to reach me : vishnu.ram@hotmail.com

 <!---